ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 ### Install kubed

 You can use secrets across the namespace with kubed.
+It will be associated in base/namespace.yaml as the label "app=kubed".

 ```powershell
 helm repo add appscode https://charts.appscode.com/stable/
 helm install kubed appscode/kubed --namespace kube-system
 ```

-### Install istio
+### Install Istio

 ```powershell
 istioctl install -f bookinfo/istio/pilot-k8s.yaml